Legersky/flexrilog/README.rst

 ``sage -pip install --upgrade flexrilog``

-Another option is to download or clone the source code from `github.com/Legersky/flexrilog <https://github.com/Legersky/flexrilog>`_ and run
+In order to install the latest version, download or clone the source code from `github.com/Legersky/flexrilog <https://github.com/Legersky/flexrilog>`_ and run

 ``make install``